 Duke Kunshan is closely monitoring developments surrounding the Covid-19 outbreak caused by novel coronavirus and is working hard to protect all our students, faculty and staff on campus and beyond.
 We will share updates as we have them here and on Facebook and Twitter.

 There have been no reported cases of Covid-19 on the DKU campus.
-As of March 25, Kunshan city had 19 confirmed cases.
-All 19 have recovered and been discharged from the hospital.
+Kunshan city had 19 confirmed cases, with all patients making a full recovery.

 Updates from Duke Kunshan University